Ikraam04/stochastic-engine/README.md

 - [x] HMC sampler: implement leapfrog, acceptance step, full sampler loop
 - [x] Diagnostics: verify chain health before trusting any samples
 - [x] RUL prediction: turn posterior samples into a RUL distribution
-- [ ] Evaluation: test against all 100 engines, compute RMSE
+- [x] Evaluation: test against all 100 engines, compute RMSE

 ---

 ## Constraints

 - NumPy only for the sampler: no PyMC, Stan, or probabilistic programming libraries
 - No automatic differentiation: all gradients derived and implemented by hand
 - Naive implementation first, optimisations later

+# UPDATE

+SO LINEAR MODEL IS DOO DOO I AM CHANGING IT.
+CHECK changes.md (to be implemented tho)